fratajcz/metafilter-apply/README.md

 ## Filtering

 After the walking process, you should have a ```walks.txt```file containing your completed walks.
-To filter your graph to only contain the nodes which appear in these walks, first, determine all unique nodes in the graph:
+To filter your graph to only contain the nodes which appear in these walks, first, determine all unique nodes in the walks that you just produced:

 ```
 ./process_walks.sh walks.txt